 At a glance

 - Regional train

 Seating in Standard Class is in open-plan carriages with comfortable airline-style seats generally in pairs across a central aisle.
 Some seats are arranged in fours to face each other across a table.
-As in First Class, each seat reclines and is equipped with an electric power socket of Italian standard and a reading light.
+As in First Class, each seat reclines and is equipped with an electric power socket and a reading light.